droidian/porting-guide/kernel-compilation.md

 * `BUILD_CC` for most devices launched with Android 9 and above is clang but if your kernel fails to build with `clang` you might try changing the value to `aarch64-linux-android-gcc-4.9` to build with gcc.

+* If your device requires a toolchain which is not included in the buildsystem, you can manually download the toolchain and add the path to `BUILD_PATH`.

 * `DEB_BUILD_FOR` and `KERNEL_ARCH` should be changed according to device architecture.

 ### Enabling automatic boot partition flashing